pankosmia/Pankosmia-Documentation/docs/dev-quickstart/electronite/local-setup.md

 Electronite is a drop-in replacement for electron that provides an enhanced font rendering system.
 Make your dev changes the same way as for an Electron viewer.

 This project works in either a web browser or the Electronite viewer.
-Only add code to Electron/Electronite that are necessary for it to handle things that web browser already do (e.g., Print, Find, Zoom).
+Only add code to Electron/Electronite that are necessary for it to handle things that web browser already do (e.g., Print, Find, Zoom, Back, Forward).
 Avoid coding in such a way that prevents web browser use.

 💡 The way to develop in Electronite is to start by modifying the code that is used by your dev viewer.
 The file structure to focus on is below, in particular `electronStartup.js` and `preload.js`.
 Make changes here first to test in local dev:
 <pre>